ChrisZie/HugoSymphony/content/_index.md

 - heroHeading: let's compose<br>your success<br>together
 - heroHeading: One planet<br>one team<br>one symphony
 slides:
-- caption: Creating in Concert
+- caption: Creating & Collaborating in Concert
-  description: 'Join our global network of world-changing organizations.
+  description: 'Join our global network of world-changing Organizations & Volunteers.
 If you have
-    ever wanted to grow your impact, welcome to Symphony ECO.'
+    ever truly wanted to be an eco-champion: Welcome to Symphony ECO'

-- caption: Instruments of Success
+- caption: Immeasurably Invaluable Instruments
-  description: '<ins>Guides</ins>: Growing your effectiveness through improving your skills.
+  description: '<ins>Guides</ins>: Growing your excellence through improving your key skills
-   <br><ins>Tools</ins>: Growing your efficiency through powerful technical solutions.
+   <br><ins>Tools</ins>: Growing your efficiency through powerful technical solutions
-   <br><ins>People</ins>: Growing your impact through physical & financial support.'
+   <br><ins>People</ins>: Growing your impact through physical & financial support'

-- caption: Value of Volunteers
+- caption: A Crescendo of Critical Knowledge
-  description: '<ins>Skills</ins>: Your greatest source of professionals from all over the world.
+  description: '<ins>Volunteers</ins>: The greatest team of professionals from across the world
-  <br><ins>Labour</ins>: Your best cash benefit at $21.50 for each hour volunteered.
+  <br><ins>Volunteers</ins>: Your biggest savings at $21.50 for each hour volunteered
-  <br><ins>Donations</ins>: Your statistically proven most generous & willing donors.
+  <br><ins>Volunteers</ins>: Your statistically proven most generous & willing donors
-  <br><ins>Marketing</ins>: Your most effective & powerful marketers via Social Media.'
+  <br><ins>Volunteers</ins>: The most passionate & powerful Social Media marketers'

-- caption: Global Team, Global Impact
+- caption: Global Team, Global Push, Global Change
-  description: '<ins>The Team</ins>: Your team, our team, and a world of skilled volunteers.
+  description: '<ins>The Team</ins>: Your team, our team, and a world of skilled volunteers
-    <br><ins>The Impact</ins>: The best team makes your impact immeasurable.
+    <br><ins>The Network</ins>: A global network of real activists & changemakers
-    <br><ins>The Network</ins>: Our global network of world-changing organizations.'
+    <br><ins>The Community</ins>: Mobilizing the world through social networking'

 cards: